Coronavirus (COVID 19): information and guidance for landlords and tenants

-I’m struggling to pay my rent because of coronavirus
+I’m struggling to pay my rent

 Speak to your landlord if you're struggling to pay rent.
 They could be sympathetic especially if you've lost your job or seen your income reduce suddenly.
 They might agree to a rent reduction or accept a late payment to your rent.
 Get any agreement in writing.

 Buy to let landlords may get mortgage payment holidays if their tenants have financial problems.